Joe’s Weather Blog: Winter storm watches are in effect (THU-12/30)

 There have been some subtle changes in the data and more changes are coming over the next 36 hours into the morning of the event…

-The dip off of SW CA…has been creating heavy rains in S CA today and even the potential of some waterspouts near the coast as well.
+The dip off of SW CA…has been creating heavy rains in southern California Thursday, and even the potential of some waterspouts near the coast as well.
 The two things will eject into this by Saturday morning.
 The system off CA weakens as it comes this way…but it should be the trigger to get more precipitation going as it comes into the arctic air that is flowing in.

-That first little wave…will help to moisten the atmosphere and provide the left needed to get winter weather going in the area.
-The 2nd wave will proved the extra lift in the afternoon and evening to help give the snow an extra punch leading to the risk of snow into the night for awhile at least.
+That first little wave will help to moisten the atmosphere and provide the left needed to get winter weather going in the area.
+The second wave will provide the extra lift in the afternoon and evening to help give the snow an extra punch leading to the risk of snow into the night for awhile at least.

 Let me show you the way the atmosphere may be setting up at daybreak Saturday (6AM).
 To do that I want to show you a forecast sounding off the morning run of the NAM model and as you look at it remember what happens close to the ground is only a small part of the atmosphere…